tarantool/doc/doc/book/replication/index.rst

     $ ls -l ~/tarantool_test_node_2

 Now Tarantool #1 is stopped.
 Messages appear on Terminal #2 announcing that fact.
-The ``ls -l`` commands show that both servers have made snapshots, which have similar sizes because they both contain the same tuples.
+The ``ls -l`` commands show that both instances have made snapshots, which have similar sizes because they both contain the same tuples.

 .. container:: b-block-wrapper_doc